1x-technologies/1xgpt/README.md

 ## Challenges

-Each example is a sequence of 16 images at 2Hz (so 8 seconds total), and your goal is to predict the next image given the previous ones.
+Each example is a sequence of 16 first-person images from the robot at 2Hz (so 8 seconds total), and your goal is to predict the next image given the previous ones.

-- **Compression Challenge ($1000 prize)**: Can you achieve a cross entropy loss on held-out video tokens lower than 2.1?
-The first submission to achieve this wins a prize of $1000.
-To participate in the challenge, fill in your model predictions in `evaluate.py`.
+- **Compression Challenge ($10k prize)**: To participate in the challenge, fill in your model predictions in `evaluate.py`.
+Criteria will be released shortly.
-- **Sampling Challenge ($1000 prize)**: Future prediction methods are not necessarily restricted to next-logit prediction.
+- **Sampling Challenge ($10k prize)**: Future prediction methods are not necessarily restricted to next-logit prediction.
 You can, for example, use methods like GANs, Diffusion, and MaskGIT to generate future images.
-Can you generate future latents with an accuracy of 45% or a LPIPS of 0.1?
+Criteria will be released shortly.
 - **Evaluation Challenge (upcoming)**: given a set of N policies, $\pi_1, \pi_2, ... \pi_N$, where each policy $\pi_i(a_t|z_t)$ predicts action tokens from image tokens, can you evaluate all of the policies inside a "world model" $p(z_{t+1}|z_t, a_t)$ and tell us the ranked order of which policy is the best?

 These challenges are largely inspired by the [commavq compression challenge](https://github.com/commaai/commavq).